get outside your bubble

 MEXICO

 Growing up in Texas, I was exposed to Mexican culture and Spanish language, but it wasn't until I traveled in the country that I truly fell in love with the people and culture.
-I spent around two years in Mexico, living in cities like the coastal Playa Del Carmen, the quaint Merida, historic Guanajuato, and my favorites: colonial Oaxaca and the artsy, bohemian neighborhoods of Mexico City.
+I spent around two years in Mexico, living in cities like the coastal Playa Del Carmen, the quaint Merida, historic Guanajuato, and my favorites: colonial Oaxaca and the artsy, bohemian Condesa and Roma neighborhoods of Mexico City.

 My favorite thing about living in Yucatan Peninsula, aside from the dreamy beaches, was the cenotes, (cave swimming holes) and the amazing Mayan ruins.